LTLA/BiocWorkflow2015/converted/workflow.md

 The NB dispersion trend is visualized in Figure 5 as the biological coefficient of variation (BCV), i.e., the square root of the NB dispersion.
 A trend that decreases to a plateau with increasing abundance is typical of many analyses, including those of RNA-seq and ChIP-seq data.
-Note that only the trended dispersion will be used here -- the common and tagwise values are only shown for completeness.
+Note that only the trended dispersion will be used here -- the common and tagwise values are only shown for diagnostic purposes.

 ```r